-Students should be aware that the Office of Career Services provides educational and career counseling, lists of graduate programs in various disciplines, help in resume preparation, role playing simulations for employment interviews, and will maintain a reference file for application to graduate programs and/or for employers.
-Ordinarily, students will become familiar with Career Services during First Year Seminars, Introductory CHS courses, Career Seminar, and Internships.
+Students should be aware that the Gerard R. Roche Center for Career Development provides educational and career counseling, lists of graduate programs in various disciplines, help in resume preparation, role playing simulations for employment interviews, and will maintain a reference file for application to graduate programs and/or for employers.
+Ordinarily, students will become familiar with the office during First Year Seminars, Introductory CHS courses, Career Seminar, and Internships.

-VI.
+IV.
 Center for Health Education and Wellness